Halston: Loss of control and later years

 In 1983, Halston Limited, which was owned by Norton Simon, Inc., was acquired by Esmark Inc. After the acquisition, Halston began to lose control over his namesake company and grew frustrated.
 As the label changed hands (it would be owned by Playtex International, Beatrice Foods and four other companies), Halston continued to lose control and, by 1984, was banned from creating designs for Halston Enterprises, being replaced in that role by John David Ridge.
-He attempted to buy back his company through protracted negotiations.
+Ridge, who was his assistant, recounted to biographer Steven Gaines: His hands would shake so much that he would have to point while I cut the fabric.
+Sometimes though, late at night, I'd see a little bit of brilliance come out.
+His ideas were brilliant.
+Sometimes he would be draping things and it would be wonderful.
+Halston attempted to buy back his company through protracted negotiations, but was unsuccessful.
 Halston Enterprises was eventually acquired by Revlon in 1986.
-Halston was paid a salary by Revlon but had stopped designing clothing for the company.

 He continued designing for family and friends, most notably Liza Minnelli and Martha Graham.
 In 1986, Halston designed the costumes for the Martha Graham Dance Company's Temptations of the Moon.
 After his contract with Revlon expired, he was in talks to sign a new contract with the company but stopped negotiations after he learned that Revlon planned to continue the line without his input.
 The line continued on with various designers until 1990, when Revlon discontinued the clothing portion of the line but continued selling Halston perfumes.